 How to choose the best Mac for programming

-We have already established that you will need a Mac that can run macOS Sierra 10.12.6 in order to use Xcode, and here are the computers that fit the bill:
+We have already established that you will need a Mac that can run macOS High Sierra 10.13.6 in order to use the latest version of Xcode, and here are the computers that fit the bill:

 - MacBook (Late 2009 or newer)

 - Mac Pro (Mid 2010 or newer)

 Of course you may be keen to use Mojave, in which case, here's a list of appropriate Macs.